vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/14.index-statements/README.md

 You can do partial match search by using composite indexes.
 Only use composite indexes for partial match searches when the declared fields in the composite index are used from left to right.
 For more information, see [LOOKUP FAQ](../7.general-query-statements/5.lookup.md#FAQ).

 String operators like `CONTAINS`, `STARTS WITH` are not allowed in native index searching.
-Use full-text indexes to search.
+Use full-text indexes to do fuzzy search.

-### Operations against native indexes
+### Operations on native indexes

 You can do the following operations against native indexes: